BRUNOSolutions/.github/profile/README.md

 **Your ONLY comfort in life and in death must be that you are not your own any more.**

-## YOU must change.
+## YOU must change; YOU must be commited to the discipline of continuing to change.

-You are SAVED by Jesus Christ and that means completely transcending your former existence.
-Being saved means that you become obsessed with a desire to be fully possessed and owned by Christ; this includes every thing that you can think of -- your body, your mind, and your soul; in this life and in whatever might come thereafter.
+You are SAVED by Jesus Christ.
+That requires you to work harder at completely transcending your former existence.

+Being saved means that you become obsessed with a desire to be fully possessed and owned by Christ.

+Your discipline is about your soul; if you care about your soul, you commitment to the discipline of being a better Christian must include every thing that you can think of -- your body, your mind, and your soul; in this life and in whatever might come thereafter.

 * [1 Corinthians.
 6:19-20](https://www.biblestudytools.com/1-corinthians/passage/?q=1+corinthians+6:19-20)
 * [Romans.
 14:7-9](https://www.biblestudytools.com/romans/passage/?q=romans+14:7-9)